DanielTakeshi/CS281a_FinalProject/README.md

 ---------------------------------------------------------------------------------------------------

+*TODO*

-*important* TODO With a new goal in mind, do some more research to see if anyone's done something like this.
+(1) with a new goal in mind, do some more research to see if anyone's done something like this.
+(2) study sequential likelihood ratio test and cumulative sum test (3) implement something!!!
+(4) continue with background reading

 ***The Plan***